alghaibb/kick-back/README.md

 ### 🔔 Notifications

 - Push notifications (works even when app is closed)
 - Email notifications for important updates
 - SMS reminders for events
 - In-app notification center
+- Notification preferences (opt in/out for different types)

 ### 📱 PWA Support

 - Add to home screen on iOS and Android
-- Works offline for basic features
 - Native app-like experience
 - Push notifications on mobile
+- Offline page for when connection is lost

 ### 🔐 Authentication

 - Email/password login
 - Magic link authentication
-- Social login options
+- Social login options (Google, Facebook)
+- Email verification for new accounts

+### ⚙️ Settings & Preferences

+- Customize notification preferences (in-app, SMS, push)
+- Set reminder type (email only, SMS only, or both)
+- Configure timezone and reminder time
+- Update profile information anytime
+- Manage account settings and privacy

+### 🚀 Onboarding

+- Complete profile setup (first name, last name, nickname)
+- Profile picture upload
+- Timezone and reminder time preferences
+- Reminder type selection (email only, SMS only, or both)
-- Phone number verification
+- Phone number for SMS reminders
-- Two-factor authentication
+- All settings can be updated later in Profile & Settings pages

 ## Tech Stack